fuzyll/kuropaste/README.md

 ```

 Short-Term Roadmap:
-* Log more data in the database (unique base52 paste ID, etc)
+* Change primary keys in database from incrementing integers to unique base52
+  IDs (these will be used as repository names after switching to Grit-backed
+  pastes)
-* Limit list functionality to 25/50/100 pastes at a time
+* Paginate list functionality
-* Add search functionality to top bar
 * Test setting up Apache and Passenger

 Long-Term Roadmap: